SDA-SE/sda-dropwizard-commons/README.md

 ## Contributing

 We are looking forward to contributions.
-Take a look at our (Contribution Guidelines)[./CONTRIBUTING.md] before submitting Pull Requests.
+Take a look at our [Contribution Guidelines](./CONTRIBUTING.md) before submitting Pull Requests.

 ## Modules in SDA Commons